 We advise you to leave the wound alone and wait for it to heal by itself over time.
 This is approximately 12 days.
 The skin edges are closed with a suture that is invisible under the skin, so there are no sutures to see or remove.
 If you can feel an end of suture poking from the end of the scar it will disappear in 4-6 weeks.
 If a suture end is palpable by the time of making a follow up appointment, please book a face-to-face, follow up appointment.
-Then please let me know on the day and I'll be able to remove it there and then.
+Then please tell me on the day, and I will be able to remove it there.
 You will have two or three layers of dressing.